 Reorganization: Program Director vs Program Coordinator: Dr. Oliver would like to present to the Provost job description for both director vs coordinator.
 He asked the chairs to send him the justification for need of either for their department.
 Discussion ensued.

-Linda Most: Caught You Caring: Dr. Oliver presented Dr. Most with her pin for caught you caring.
+Linda Most: Caught You Caring: Dr. Oliver presented Dr. Most with her pin for “I Caught You Caring.”

 Other: